 Section E. Turtleneck Sweater.
-The County shall issue three turtleneck sweaters with gold embroidered "MCP" initials to officers who regularly wear the uniform which may be worn under the black sweater, lightweight black jacket, or Gortex heavyweight black jacket.
+The County shall issue three turtleneck sweaters with gold embroidered "MCP" initials to officers which may be worn under the black sweater, lightweight black jacket, or heavyweight black jacket.
 It may only be worn as the outermost garment while temporarily indoors performing work related duties.
 It may also be worn under the long sleeve shirt without a tie.
-All other unit members who wear the uniform on a less than regular basis shall be issued one turtleneck that can be worn with the uniform in the manner described above.

-Section F. Headwear
+Section F. Headwear.